Palmetto Innovation Center

 5. Click the "New file" button in the upper right.

-6. Select the .js Script content option, name the file js all lowercase, then click the "Create file" button.
+6. Select the .js script content option, name the file main in all lowercase, then click the "Create file" button.

-7. Click the Edit file button over on the upper right.
+7. Click the Edit file button in the upper right.

 9. Save the main.js file.

-Hint: press the ctrl + s keys for a shortcut to saving files.
+Hint: Press Ctrl + S for a shortcut to save files.

 Update the index.html File

-1. We are currently working in the js directory and need to move back up to the root level.
+1. We are currently working in the js directory and need to return to the root level.
 To do this, click your website name in the breadcrumb navigation at the top of the table.

-2. Replace the <style> and <script> elements from the <head> element with:
+2. Replace the <style> and <script> elements in the <head> section with:

 1) <link rel="stylesheet" href="css/main.css">